-ABS pipe material may be used on air inlet piping only.
+FOAM CORE PIPING IS NOT APPROVED FOR EXHAUST VENT APPLICATIONS.
+Foam core piping may be used on air inlet piping only.

-2. Remove all burrs and debris from joints and fittings.

-3. When using PVC or CPVC pipe, all joints must be properly cleaned, primed, and cemented.
+- 2. Remove all burrs and debris from joints and fittings. - 3.
+When using PVC or CPVC pipe, all joints must be properly cleaned, primed, and cemented.
 Use only cement and primer approved for use with the pipe material.
 Cement must conform to ASTM D2564 for PVC and ASTM F493 for CPVC pipe.
-NOTE: DO NOT CEMENT POLYPROPYLENE PIPE.

-4. Ensure the vent is located where it will not be exposed to prevailing winds.
+NOTE: DO NOT CEMENT POLYPROPYLENE PIPE. - 4.
+Ensure the vent is located where it will not be exposed to prevailing winds.

-5. In all roof venting applications, exhaust discharge must point away from the pitch of the roof.

-6. If the exhaust vent is to be terminated in a walled off area (such as a roof with a parapet wall), ensure the exhaust vent terminates a minimum of 10' from nearest wall and extends level with or above the top of the wall.
-This will ensure flue gas does does not get trapped and possibly recirculated into the intake air pipe, which could contaminate the combustion air.

-7. To prevent water leakage, install adequate roof flashing where the pipe enters the roof.

-8. Do not locate vent over public walkways, driveways, or parking lots.
-Condensate could drip and freeze, resulting in a slip hazard or damage to vehicles and machinery.

-9. Due to potential moisture build-up, sidewall venting may not be the preferred venting option.
-To save time and cost, carefully consider venting installation and location.

-10. Horizontal lengths of exhaust vent must slope back towards the appliance not less than $\frac{1}{4}$ " per foot to allow condensate to drain from the vent pipe.

-11. The exhaust vent must terminate where vapors cannot make accidental contact with people or pets, or damage air conditioners, shrubs, or other plants or objects.

-12. DO NOT vent the appliance in a chimney flue serving a separate appliance designed to burn solid fuel.
-The appliance may only be vented in vacant chimneys.
-In vacant chimney applications, install and seal a rain cap over existing chimney openings.

-13. All piping must be fully supported.
-Use pipe hangers at a minimum of 4 foot intervals to prevent sagging of the pipe where condensate may form.

-14. Do not use the heater to support any piping.

-15. A screened straight coupling is provided with the heater for use as an outside exhaust termination.

-16. A screened inlet air tee is provided with the heater to be used as an outside intake termination.

-17. Maximum Snow Level Determination: These installation instructions reference snow levels in establishing a minimum height for the installation of exhaust vent or air intake terminations.
-Snow levels shall be determined as follows:

-a.
-The installation location may, by ordinance, designate how snow levels are calculated in that location; or b.
+- 5. In all roof venting applications, exhaust discharge must point away from the pitch of the roof. - 6.
+If the exhaust vent is to be terminated in a walled off area (such as a roof with a parapet wall), ensure the exhaust vent terminates a minimum of 10' from nearest wall and extends level with or above the top of the wall.
+This will ensure flue gas does does not get trapped and possibly recirculated into the intake air pipe, which could contaminate the combustion air. - 7.
+To prevent water leakage, install adequate roof flashing where the pipe enters the roof. - 8.
+Do not locate vent over public walkways, driveways, or parking lots.
+Condensate could drip and freeze, resulting in a slip hazard or damage to vehicles and machinery. - 9.
+Due to potential moisture build-up, sidewall venting may not be the preferred venting option.
+To save time and cost, carefully consider venting installation and location. - 10.
+Horizontal lengths of exhaust vent must slope back towards the appliance not less than $\frac{1}{4}$ " per foot to allow condensate to drain from the vent pipe. - 11.
+The exhaust vent must terminate where vapors cannot make accidental contact with people or pets, or damage shrubs or plants. - 12.
+In vacant chimney applications, install and seal a rain cap over existing chimney openings. - 13.
+All piping must be fully supported.
+Use pipe hangers at a minimum of 4 foot intervals to prevent sagging of the pipe where condensate may form. - 14.
+Do not use the appliance to support any piping. - 15.
+A screened straight coupling is provided with the appliance for use as an outside exhaust termination. - 16.
+A screened inlet air tee is provided with the appliance to be used as an outside intake termination. - 17.
+Maximum Snow Level Determination: These installation instructions reference snow levels in establishing a minimum height for the installation of exhaust vent or air intake terminations.
+Snow levels shall be determined as follows: - a.
+The installation location may, by ordinance, designate how snow levels are calculated in that location; or - b.
 In the absence of specific ordinances, snow levels shall be calculated from the average monthly maximum depth of snow accumulation as indicated by the National Weather Service's 10 year statistics for the installation location/geographical area.

-In addition:

-- Total length of vent piping shall not exceed the limits specified in this manual. - The vent piping for this direct vented appliance is approved for zero clearance to combustible construction. - The flue products coming from the exhaust vent will create a large plume when the heater is in operation.
-Avoid venting in areas that will affect neighboring buildings or be considered objectionable. - DO NOT locate exhaust vent or intake pipe in a parking area where machinery may damage the pipe. - DO NOT vent near soffit vents, crawl space vents, or other areas where condensate or vapor could create a nuisance or hazard or cause property damage. - DO NOT vent where condensate vapor could cause damage or could be detrimental to the operation of regulators, relief valve, or other equipment.